carbonfive/spraygun-express/README.md

 - Deployable to Heroku out of the box
 - Or deploy via docker using the included Dockerfile

-To get started, make sure you have Node and Yarn installed, and then generate your project like this:
+To get started, make sure you have Node 8.10+ and Yarn installed, and then generate your project like this:

 ```
-$ npx spraygun <project-directory> express
+$ npx spraygun -t express <project-directory>
 ```

 _Below this line is the README that will accompany your generated project._